-The best way to prevent these questions and disgruntled employees is to have a clear and easily accessible policy on how shifts are assigned to employees.
+The best way to prevent these questions and disgruntled employees is to have a clear and easily accessible policy on the process of shift assignments.
 The policy can cover many things, but a few things to consider are:

 Many companies typically follow the policy that employees are always available for the operational times unless the employee communicates in advance they are not available for certain dates and times through time-off requests.

 On the other hand, there are companies that require employees to communicate their availability and preferences ahead of time.
 Without this, the scheduler doesn’t consider the employee in the schedule and assumes they are unavailable.
 This is especially true for companies that have employees who work on a part-time, temporary, or on-call basis.
 This allows the scheduler to assign shifts appropriately in advance without having to inquire from each and every employee.

 Having the ability to communicate this information allows the employee to be more proactive and take an active part in getting work.
-Employee scheduling software can easily track and automate time-off requests and availability information for the employee and the scheduler, saving time, effort and questions all around.
+Employee scheduling software can easily track and automate time-off requests and availability information for the employee and the scheduler, saving time, effort, and questions all around.
 Above all, employees will be fairly scheduled according to their availability.

 At many companies, especially those with a unionized workforce, senior employees (either through rank or number of years served) have first dibs on available shifts.